Paint sprayer Car paint sprayer, vehicle paint sprayer, body-shop worker

 1. Entry requirements

-There are no set requirements to become a vehicle paint sprayer, but employers will expect a good standard of education and colour-normal vision.
+There are no set requirements to become a vehicle paint sprayer, but employers will usually expect a good standard of education.

 You could get into this job through an apprenticeship.

 Experience or qualifications in vehicle repair, engineering or manufacturing may be helpful when looking for a trainee position.

 Autocity has more information about working in this industry.

 - the ability to concentrate and pay close attention to detail

 - good hand-to-eye coordination

 - the ability to follow written instructions and keep records

 You'll usually work in a body repair workshop or on a vehicle manufacturing production line.

 - setting up painting equipment